-The EN 926-2:2013 describes the weight measurement with: "All weights are subject to an acceptable tolerance of ± 2kg".
+The EN 926-2:2013 describes the weight measurement with: "All weights are subject to an acceptable tolerance of \pm 2kg".
 Therefore a slight overload of the wing would be within EN tolerances.
 However, flying over the maximum weight further increases the dynamic flight behaviour.
-In small bubbles, the wing has more horizontal momentum and less tendency towards lifting.
+High performance wings in particular start to lose their floating ability: in small bubbles, the wing has more horizontal momentum and less tendency towards lifting.
 A test flight is always recommended if in doubt.

 TIP: Check your total flying weight by standing on weighing scales with all your equipment packed into your rucksack.